romland/xorzee/README.md

 - Actually write logs to disk?
 Or let something like PM2 handle that?
 - At high frame-rate, merge several motion frames into one to easier detect motion (?)
 - refactor/move all the motion processing from MotionListener to MotionSender
+- Write a script to configure basics (just set a unique name should do it?) -- allow this in client too

 ## TODO client
 - Be able to see recent/latest detected motion sequences in client
 - be able to put overlay (timestamp?) on saved stream (not sure how costly this would be) (meh, best to just have the player add it as an overlay)
 - Stream instead of downloading recorded files...

 ## Maybe future stuff (and ideas)
 - nice optimization: make a lookup table for point-in-polygon in MvrProcessor